 Efficient AC, Electric & Plumbing offers a one-year parts and labor warranty on all water heater installations.
 In addition, new systems come with prorated warranties from the manufacturer.
 Typically, this includes a 6-year warranty on tank systems.
 On tankless systems, manufacturers typically cover the heat exchanger for 15 years and the entire unit for 5 years.

-Yes, 0% interest financing is available for water heater replacements.
+Yes, financing is available with approved credit for water heater replacements.

 A new water heater will not pay for itself on energy savings alone, regardless of what others may claim.
 However, when faced with a repair, the efficiency savings can significantly add to the value proposition of replacement.
 Tankless water heaters will consume less gas but not save enough to alone justify the price.
 However, those who have enjoyed the benefits of a properly installed tankless heater will typically never go back.
 Hot water forever!